Cyfrin/moccasin/docs/source/all_moccasin_toml_parameters.rst

-All moccasin toml parameters
+All moccasin TOML Parameters
 ============================

 TOML Formatting
 ---------------

-In TOML you can think of each section as a giant JSON object.
+In TOML, you can think of each section as a giant JSON object.
 Each of these are essentially identical:

 +----------------------------------+----------------------------------+----------------------------------+
 | TOML (Expanded)                  | TOML (Compact)                   | JSON                             |